-- Rodan.
-The miners are attacked by giant insects called the Meganula...That is, until the baby Rodan started hatching and began devouring the Meganula, attacking the miners, and escaping into the city.
+- Rodan: The miners are attacked by giant insects called the Meganula...That is, until the baby Rodan started hatching and began devouring the Meganula, attacking the miners, and escaping into the city.

 - Played straight in Godzilla vs. Mechagodzilla II.
 Several members of the JSDF are attacked by Rodan as they try to take an egg from a nest.
 And, then, Godzilla (who is larger than Rodan) shows up and attacks both the JSDF and Rodan.

-- Averted in the film Godzilla, Mothra, King Ghidorah: Giant Monsters All-Out Attack!.
+- Averted in Godzilla, Mothra, King Ghidorah: Giant Monsters All-Out Attack!.
 Actually Baragon is never attacked by the JDSF, as the Cabinet never actually takes action.
 In this instance Godzilla is still the Bigger Fish.
 Baragon goes straight to battle with him.
 Baragon is the hero, but nowhere near being the bigger fish.

 - In Lake Placid, the protagonists are arguing near the lakeside when a bear appears and attacks them.
 Then the crocodile unexpectedly pops out of the water and drags the bear in by its leg.

 - Sharktopus: In the beginning of the movie, a beach girl is attacked by a shark while swimming off the shoreline, but the Sharktopus saves her by devouring it.